csae1152/MyPredictiveFarm/README.md

 With our platform you will be able to communicate with agricultural workers around the world helping you getting better in what you do.

-Our solution will highly interconnect all your farm devices, collect all the produced information and will provide strategies and plans for the future.
+Our solution will highly be connected with all your farm devices, collect all the produced information and will provide strategies and plans for the future.

 It will get possible to find the best solutions for your harvesting machines.

-In combination with sensors around your acre, weather forecast and predective analysis our platform will provide you with the information you need.
+In combination with sensors around your acre, weather forecast and predictive analysis our platform will provide you with the information you need.

 Technical Overview (First draft)
 =====================================================